Who will replace ousted Kevin McCarthy as the new House speaker?

 Jim Jordan

-Jim Jordan confirmed on Wednesday morning that he is running for the role of speaker of the House.
+Jim Jordan also confirmed on 4 October that he is running for the role of speaker of the House, setting up a two-man race with Mr Scalise.

 When asked by reporters if he is entering the race, the Donald Trump ally and man who has spent over 500 days ignoring a subpoena to testify about his actions on the day of the January 6 Capitol riot responded with a firm “YES”.